 As a provision of the Georgia Special Needs Scholarship Program (GSNSP), parents of students with disabilities who receive special education services may choose to transfer their child to another public school in Fulton County.
 Parents can request a transfer to another public school as long as there is available space at that school and the school has a program with the services agreed to in the student’s existing individualized education program.
 Please click here for more information about the GSNSP in Fulton County schools and to access the online application form.
 The application window is March 1-May 1, 2016.
 Questions may be directed to the Services for Exceptional Children department email@example.com

-We are a free, open, public charter school serving Fulton County dedicated to inspiring K-6th aged children using arts, agriculture and the environment.
+We are a free, open, public charter school serving Fulton County dedicated to inspiring K-7th aged children using the arts, agriculture and the environment.
 We are located in Chattahoochee Hills, Georgia.
 It's just 25 minutes south of the Atlanta Airport.
 It's nestled in the woods in a mostly rural environment.
-Our scholars learn in classroom and in the open-air, through constant interactions with the natural world.
+Our scholars learn in the indoor classroom and in the open-air, through constant interactions with the natural world.